 What type of projects have been done before?

 There have been many different types of projects that have received funding from Knowle West Alliance.
-These include: trips and equipment for community groups, a school litter-pick, making a video, art projects, local community events, gardening projects.
+These include: trips and equipment for community groups, a school litter-pick, tree planting, art projects, local community events, gardening projects.
+You can watch videos about projects that have been awarded money since 2020 on the Knowle West Alliance YouTube channel.

 Why have £500 grants been offered before?